Writing AdWords copy should be easy.

 Easy.
 You go after the competition!

 Generally speaking, people who do ‘branded’ searches (with a competitor’s name) are further down the funnel.
-That means they’re evaluating their options.
-Looking at alternatives.
+That means they’re evaluating their options and looking at alternatives.
 Pricing out vendors to determine which is a good fit.

 The social commerce space is a perfect example because it’s gone from nonexistent to an industry worth over $30 billion in the last decade.